-After supplemental appropriations bills are enacted, USACE selects the specific projects to receive funding from among the qualifying projects.
+After supplemental appropriations bills are enacted, USACE selects the specific projects to receive funding from among the qualifying projects, unless Congress has specified which projects are to be funded.
 USACE may not select a project for every eligible flood-affected state or territory.
-The amount of publicly available information on how USACE implements or plans to use supplemental appropriations varies.
+The amount of publicly available information on how USACE implements or uses supplemental appropriations varies and is shaped by congressional direction.
 For P.L.
 116-20 and P.L.
-115-123, the Administration published its implementation for selecting projects to be funded and lists of specific studies and projects selected to receive funds.
+115-123, the Trump Administration published its implementation guidance, as well as study and project lists.
+Pursuant to congressional direction, the Biden Administration has published lists of specific studies and projects to receive much of the funding provided in P.L.
+117-58 and P.L.
+117-43.
 Congress often has required monthly reporting to the appropriations committees on the allocation and obligation of supplemental funds.